 This is just one example of the false beliefs of the counterfeit that have been so drilled into the minds and hearts of those who are in it.
 Taking something that is stated nowhere in scripture, but believing strongly that it’s actually what scripture teaches, is the work of the evil one, who invented the counterfeit to focus the hearts and minds of people away from the Holy Spirit’s truths by blinding them to the significance of the Father’s traditions.

-Oh, and they do the same thing with Romans 14:5-6, which has nothing to do with the weekly Sabbath, but is speaking specifically of fasting only.
+Oh, and they do the same thing with Romans 14:5-6, which has nothing to do with the weekly Sabbath, but is speaking specifically of days for fasting, not of the weekly assembling of believers.

 For more information: Saturday or Sunday?
 Does It Even Matter?